bdelano/netbox/README_SAML.md

 # Otherwise, users will be sent to the netbox root page.
 SAML_ON_LOGOUT_URL = 'https://idp.domain.com/'
 ```
 ##### Recommended Additional Settings

-In the SAML_CONFIG dictionary, it's reommended that you also configure the contact and organization information so your metadata is prettier, or at least more accurate.
+In the SAML_CONFIG dictionary, it's recommended that you also configure the contact and organization information so your metadata is prettier, or at least more accurate.

 ```python
     # own metadata settings